 A review at the UN in September 2008 found progress towards the Millennium Development Goals is not good.
 Halving the number of people living on less than \$1 a day by 2015 is even less likely to be met, as the financial crisis has focussed governments on their domestic needs in developed countries.
 But if the MDGs were met, it would have meant doubling food production by 2050.
-Fresh water is declining: by 2025, water use is predicted to have risen by 50% in developing countries and by 18% in the developed world.
+Fresh water is declining: by 2025, water use is predicted to have risen by 50% in developing countries and by 18% in the

+"The financial crisis may have emerged from the unregulated market but it was a house of cards waiting to be blown over" developed world.
 GEO-4 says: "The escalating burden of water demand will become intolerable in water-scarce countries.
 Water quality is declining too, polluted by microbial pathogens and excessive nutrients.
 Globally, contaminated water remains the greatest single cause of human disease and death."